Satya759164/BA_Portfolio/SQL-Portfolio/03_Aggregate_Functions/README.md

 # Aggregate Functions

-This section covers SQL aggregate functions used to perform calculations on multiple rows of data and return a single summarized result.
+This section demonstrates SQL aggregate functions used to summarize and analyze business data.

-Aggregate functions are widely used in business reporting, dashboards, and data analysis.

 ---

-# 📚 Topics Covered
+## Topics Covered

 - COUNT()
 - SUM()